mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 Now your local repository is connected to your fork as `origin`.

-## 9. Step 3: Add the Original Repository as `upstream` {#9-step-3-add-the-original-repository-as-upstream}
+- **Step 3: Add the Original Repository as `upstream`**

 This is a very important step.
 You usually want two remotes:

 -   `origin` → your fork
 -   `upstream` → the original repository